department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 # Links

 <div class="va-introtext" markdown="1">
-A link is a navigation element that can appear stand-alone, inline (embedded), or in a group with other links.
-A link can trigger a download, such as a PDF, but in general links go places when clicked.
+A link is a navigation element that can appear alone, inline (embedded), or in a group with other links.
+A link can trigger a download, but in general links go places when clicked.
 </div>

 ## Examples